 Markdown Monster Portable Version

-The full installation requires elevated rights in order to write to the
+The full installation requires elevated rights for registering several system components.

 The Portable Zip file contains all the files to run Markdown Monster, and you can simply copy those files into any folder on your local machine - there is no installation required and you don't need Administrator rights to get started.

-You can get the portable version from here:
+You can download and install the portable version from here:

 The portable zip file is the easiest way to get a portable install but you can also copy any installed version of Markdown Monster from the